 - In a mixing bowl, add the finely powdered dry/desiccated coconut, crushed cardamoms and crushed pistachios.

-- Taking a handful of the dried rose petals at a time, and rub them between your palms to shred/crush them.
+- Taking a handful of the dried rose petals at a time, rub them between your palms to crush them.
 Add them to the mixing bowl.
+If the rose petals aren’t as crisp, toast them on a dry frying pan for just a minute or two, let cool and then crush them for use.

-- With dry and clean hands, mix the dry ingredients, so the flavors are evenly distributed.
+- With clean hands, mix the dry ingredients, so the flavors are evenly distributed.

 - Add rose water and pour the sweetened condensed milk to the mixing bowl.

-- When the mixture is ready, take a little of it, and press gently between your palms, and shape them to make small balls or laddu’s. [**You could also roll each laddu over some desiccated and powdered coconut, for a velvety coating.
-I did not do them to mine, because I didn’t want the lovely bright colored specks on my sweet spheres to hide!]
+- When the mixture is ready, grease your palm with ghee or olive oil.
+Take a small portion of laddu mixture, and shape them gently between your palms, to make balls or laddu’s. [**You could also roll each laddu over some desiccated and powdered coconut, for a velvety coating.]

 - Adorn the sweet balls with a small rose petals and pistachio slivers.